tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 ## Prologue

-On the [last blog post](https://idov31.github.io/2022-07-14-lord-of-the-ring0-p1) we had an introduction to kernel developing and what are the difficulties when trying to load a driver and how to bypass it.
-On this blog, I will write more about callbacks, how to start writing a rootkit and difficulties I encountered during my development of Nidhogg.
+On the [last blog post](https://idov31.github.io/2022-07-14-lord-of-the-ring0-p1), we had an introduction to kernel development and what are the difficulties when trying to load a driver and how to bypass it.
+In this blog, I will write more about callbacks, how to start writing a rootkit and difficulties I encountered during my development of Nidhogg.

-As I promised to bring both defensive and offensive point of view, we will create a driver that can be used for both blue and red teams - A process protector driver.
+As I promised to bring both defensive and offensive points of view, we will create a driver that can be used for both blue and red teams - A process protector driver.

-P.S: The name Nidhogg chosen after the nordic dragon that lies underneath Yggdrasil :).
+P.S: The name Nidhogg was chosen after the nordic dragon that lies underneath Yggdrasil :).

-## Talking with drivers from usermode 101
+## Talking with drivers from user-mode 101

-A driver should be (most of the times) controllable from the usermode by some process, an example would be Sysmon - When you change the configuration, turn it off or on it tells its kernel part to stop performing certain operations, work by an updated policy or just shut down it when you decide to unload Sysmon.

-As a kernel driver we have two ways to communicate with the usermode: Via DIRECT_IO or via IOCTLs.
-The advantage in DIRECT_IO that it is more simple to use and you have more control and the advantage of using IOCTLs is that it is more safe and developer friendly.

-On this blog series we will use the IOCTLs approach.
+A driver should be (most of the time) controllable from the user-mode by some process, an example would be Sysmon - When you change the configuration, turn it off or on it tells its kernel part to stop performing certain operations, work by an updated policy or just shut down it when you decide to unload Sysmon.
+As kernel drivers, we have two ways to communicate with the user mode: Via DIRECT_IO or IOCTLs.The advantage of DIRECT_IO is that it is more simple to use and you have more control and the advantage of using IOCTLs is that it is safer and developer friendly.
+In this blog series, we will use the IOCTLs approach.

-To understand what is an IOCTL better, let's look on an IOCTL structure:
+To understand what is an IOCTL better, let's look at an IOCTL structure:

 ```cpp
 #define MY_IOCTL CTL_CODE(DeviceType, FunctionNumber, Method, Access)
 ```

-The device type indicates what is the type of the device (different types of hardware and software drivers), it doesn't matter much for software drivers what will be the number but the convention is to use 0x8000 for 3rd software drivers like ours.
+The device type indicates what is the type of the device (different types of hardware and software drivers), it doesn't matter much for software drivers will be the number but the convention is to use 0x8000 for 3rd software drivers like ours.

-The second parameter indicates the function "index" in our driver, it could be any number but the convention suggests to start from 0x800.
+The second parameter indicates the function "index" in our driver, it could be any number but the convention suggests starting from 0x800.

 The method parameter indicates how the input and output should be handled by the driver, it could be either METHOD_BUFFERED or METHOD_IN_DIRECT or METHOD_OUT_DIRECT or METHOD_NEITHER.

-The last parameter indicates if the driver accepts the operation (FILE_WRITE_ACCESS) or the driver performs the operation (FILE_READ_ACCESS) or the driver accepts and performs the operation (FILE_ANY_ACCESS).
+The last parameter indicates if the driver accepts the operation (FILE_WRITE_ACCESS) or the driver operates (FILE_READ_ACCESS) or the driver accepts and performs the operation (FILE_ANY_ACCESS).

-To use IOCTLs, on the driver's initialization you will need to set a function that will parse an IRP and knows how to handle the IOCTLs, such a function defined as followed:
+To use IOCTLs, on the driver's initialization you will need to set a function that will parse an IRP and knows how to handle the IOCTLs, such a function is defined as followed:

 ```cpp
 NTSTATUS MyDeviceControl(